xwp/WordPress-Theme-Directory-Slurper/zips/README.md

 ## What?

-Downloaded plugin zip files will temporarily appear here, then they will be deleted after they are unpacked.
+Downloaded theme zip files will temporarily appear here.
+They are deleted after they are unpacked.